Laceeee/VideoShareMEAN/README.md

 ## Result

-If everything went according to plan you can now vew the site at localhost:4200
+If everything went according to plan you can now view the site at localhost:4200